qzhuae/MarkdownNotes/ECON2103FinalReview.md

 PC: $\infty$ buyers and sellers, same good, free entry and free exit

-MR = P is only true for firms in PC
+MR = P is only true for firms in PC, because PC firm increase Q without changing P

+Profit Maximization Rule: MC = MR

+MC curve determines PC firm's Q at any price, thus is supply curve for the firm

+SR

 ## Practice Final Summary